michaelchangdk/zet_test/README.md

 Error handling in e.g. the random article function, in the rare case it picks the same ID twice.
 Error handling in the API requests.

 Styling with media queries could be refined.
 Spacing is off on the title in a grid, so I ended up centering everything and adding a min-height - originally I had the author chip on the left, and the datetime on the right, but it looked off in small window sizes.

 Would like to have made a function that picks a random color based on the first two characters from user ID for the avatar.
-Would also have liked to add an animated loading indicator component.
+Would also have liked to add an animated loading indicator component and favicon.

 # SEE IT LIVE